plerros/helsing/README.md

 # Helsing
-The fastest vampire number generator.
+A POSIX compatible vampire number generator, with heapsort built in.

 This code utilizes posix threads.
-Windows isn't posix compatible, you'll need to install WSL.
+Windows isn't posix compatible, you'll need to install WSL / WSL2.

 In the source .c file there is a COMPILATION OPTIONS section.
 There you can easily set the number of threads, tune the algorithm and adjust verbosity.